 ─ ·⋆˚☆˖°· ─

-Alessia tipped the cup against Stella’s lips, and while the child grimaced at the taste she drank it all without complaint—even reaching up so she could drink it faster.
+Alessia tipped the cup against Stella’s lips, and while she grimaced at the taste, she drank it all without complaint.

 Odrian watched in silent astonishment, freezing mid-reach for a waterskin—his strategic mind caught utterly off-guard by the sheer efficiency of the maneuver.
 His lips parted slightly, as if to protest the absurdity of disguising a medicine as a fairy tale, but—